Canine Health Conditions

 Vestibular Disease

-This affects the dog’s balance, posture and orientation to space; this is usually sudden onset but can also be caused by infection within the ear.
-This is usually treated non-surgically with medication, physio and hydrotherapy.
+This affects the dog’s balance, posture, and spatial orientation; it usually has a sudden onset but can also be caused by an ear infection.
+This is generally treated non-surgically with medication and exercise rehab.

 Canine Physical Health Therapy